-In general, from the inspections of the site and from discussions held with staff, Council officers have concluded that DAS has a comprehensive, carefully documented and well considered approach to all areas of environmental performance.
-This included written methods for process management and technical control, documentation of processes and emissions, a self-monitoring programme implemented by DAS and regular provision of information to the Council.
+In general, from the inspections of the site and from discussions held with staff, Council officers have concluded that Corteva has a comprehensive, carefully documented, and well considered approach to all areas of environmental performance.
+This included written methods for process management and technical control, documentation of processes and emissions, a self-monitoring programme implemented by Corteva, and regular provision of information to the Council.
 Staff are assigned particular areas of responsibility, so that familiarity and experience are gained.
-All major air emissions sources have appropriate treatment systems and in most cases general building ventilation is also extracted through similar treatment systems.